LeoNew52/ECE143-Winter20-Team19-FinalProject/README.md

 	   	-> run command: python src/severity_nationwide.py

-	   	-> description: This script analyzes our original dataset and plots how severity is related to highway trafic and the day of the week
+	   	-> description: This script analyzes our original dataset and plots how severity is related to highway trafic and the day of the week.
+			  Detection of a highway is done by checking if a highway was mentioned in the description of the accident, and the day of accident is provided.

 		d).
 Number of Accidents regarding to poverity distribution